PioSkay/EADS_Ring/README.md

 ##### removeAllElements()
 Was supposed to delete all elements using iterators.
 ##### split(...)
-Was supposed to remove elements from the from a given individual key, to a second individual key with a given direction.
+Was supposed to remove elements from a given individual key, to a second individual key with a given direction.